d0by1/d0by1/README.md

 <h2 align="center">My projects ✨</h2>

-I've mostly been working on private projects or minecraft networks for the past few years.
+I've mostly been working on private projects or minecraft networks for the last few years.
 Anyhow, here is the list of a few public projects I'm behind.

 <div align="center">
   <a href="https://github.com/decentsoftware-eu/decentholograms">